Machauer-P/Prompt-U-Net-Demo/README.md

 ---

 ## Deployment: Clinical Accessibility via TF.js
-To bridge the gap between research and clinical application, this project is deployed using **TensorFlow.js**.
-We prooved that compared to heavy models it's possible to run
+To bridge the gap between research and clinical application, this project is deployed using TensorFlow.js.
+We demonstrated that, compared to resource-intensive models, it is possible to achieve high-fidelity segmentation locally on standard consumer hardware without compromising accuracy.

 **Why this matters for Clinicians/Researchers:**
 1. **Zero-Setup:** No Python/Docker/GPU drivers needed.
 Works instantly in any browser.
 2. **Data Privacy:** Full **client-side inference**.
 Medical data never leaves the local machine.
-3. **Lab-in-the-loop:** Perfect for real-time interaction during imaging or screening.
+3. **In-context learning:** Perfect for real-time interaction during imaging or screening.

 ---